Tips for a memorable experience on Table Mountain

 If you’re hoping to get your adrenaline pumping and take in the views of the city from a slightly different angle, you may want to dabble in abseiling.
 You don’t need previous experience; all you need is a healthy dose of guts to help you move past your fears.
 Sound thrilling?
 Well, head over to the experts at Abseil Africa and they’ll get you started on your exciting adventure.

 Be sure to take advantage of the specials the Cableway has on offer.
 In addition to the Birthday, Senior Citizen and Student special, the Cableway’s Sunset Special is popular during the summer months.
-From January 4 to February 28 2013, return tickets for both South African adults and children can be purchased at half-price at the Cableway’s ticket office from 18h00.
+From November 1, return tickets for both South African adults and children can be purchased at half-price at the Cableway’s ticket office from 18h00.

 As part of the Table Mountain National Park Table Mountain is an urban park, which means you should exercise caution on and around the mountain.